One-Mile-Up/base_cucumber_test_suite/README.md

 # Overview
-This is a base testing suite that is for leaning how to apply automated testing methodologies.
+This is a base testing suite that is for learning how to apply automated testing methodologies.

 ## Contributing
 PLEASE do!